TEEN STUDY (EMPATHY)

 Where: At home over zoom

-We are doing a study of women's health around puberty.
+We are doing a study of health around puberty.
 We are studying how menstruation affects bodily awareness.

 The study involves 3 meetings over Zoom each year for 3 years.
 A parent or legal guardian is needed at the start of each visit.
 Testing includes questionnaires and a bladder activity for fullness!